-Appendix D contains a description of the Classes currently available (or which may, at a future date to be determined by the ACD, be made available) in respect of each of the Funds.
-Investment in each Class of Share(s) is restricted to meeting certain requirements including those set out in Appendix D. The ACD has the right to waive these requirements in relation to any Class of Share in one or more Funds at any time.
+The Classes and types of Share presently available in each Fund are set out in the details of the relevant Funds contained in Appendix I. Investment in each Class of Share(s) is restricted to meeting certain requirements including those set out in Appendix I. The ACD has the right to waive these requirements in relation to any Class of Share in one or more Funds at any time.